DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 # HTML, JS and CSS Formatting

 PHP Tools support HTML, JS and CSS formatting in PHP files.
-The HTML fomatting process is provided by Visual Studio Code and PHP Tools integrate the functionality with PHP formatting.
+The HTML fomatting process is provided by Visual Studio Code and PHP Tools integrates the functionality with PHP formatting.